Product Manager vs Product Owner vs Project Manager

 5 – Communicating with all stakeholders.
 Lastly, to successfully run any project, the Project manager has to be a communication wizard.
 They are responsible for keeping the communication flowing throughout all of the interested parties and often have to find ways to adapt their communication style to various people.

-Common misconceptions on what Project Manager should do
+Common misconceptions about what Project Managers should do

 The role of the Project Manager encompasses a lot of different skills and responsibilities.
 (We only listed the main ones above) As such, the most common misconception about Project Managers is thinking they should only do planning or workload management.
 While in larger organizations there might be several people working on leading the project, which has divided the responsibilities.
 This is not the case in most projects.